Continuum asymptotics for tree growth models with uniform backward dynamics: Classification

-As the third warm--up case, we consider the case where $\bfT$ is a single point.
+As the third special case, we consider the case where $\bfT$ is a single point.
 Note that in that case $\lambda$ and $B$ are necessarily trivial and there is again only one choice for the planar order $\psi$.